 • Toothpaste made for children

-If you are allergic to fluoride, consult Dr. Robinson or your primary care physician to discuss your options.
+If you are allergic to fluoride, consult Dr. Cook or your primary care physician to discuss your options.

 Mouthwash vs. Mouth Rinse